pythonanywhere/help_pages/articles/ScheduledTasks.md

 use — eg. #!/bin/bash.

-### Stopping scheduled tasks from running too often
+## Stopping scheduled tasks from running too often

 If you want only one instance of a scheduled task to be running at any particular time, you can use a lock file to only run a script if it is not already running.
 See the [LongRunningTasks](/pages/LongRunningTasks) page.

-### Using a virtualenv

-See the article called [How do I run a scheduled task inside a virtualenv](/pages/VirtualEnvInScheduledTasks)